Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

 #### Configure clients for non-public Azure clouds

 By default, `LogQueryClient` and `MetricQueryClient` are configured to connect to the public Azure Cloud.
-These can be configured to connect to non-public Azure clouds by passing in the correct `endpoint` argument: For example:
+These can be configured to connect to non-public Azure clouds by setting the correct `endpoint` in the client builders: For example:

 Creating a `LogsQueryClient` for Azure China cloud: